 Diplomatic representation from the US:

-Ambassador Carol A. RODLEY
+chief of mission: Ambassador Carol A. RODLEY

 embassy: #1, Street 96, Sangkat Wat Phnom, Khan Daun Penh, Phnom Penh